jamesilloyd/IP_Festo_Fetch.ai/README.md

 ## _agents_ folder
 ### __factory_agent.py__
 The class for company / factory agents.
+Some functionality is currently turned off (commented out) such as creating orders and checking internal capabilities first.
+This can be toggled back on.
 ### __machine_agent.py__
 The class for machine agents.
 ### __order_agent.py__